SolemmaLLC/ClimateStudioDocs/docs/thermalModel.rst

 - **Energy Use** shows total monthly energy use for the whole building for heating, cooling, lighting and equipment.

 - **Zone Temperature Curves** show the number of hours for each zone that the operative temperature is below (red) or above (blue) a given temperature.
-In the example below, the operative temperature of the Open Office zone is 73h per year above 26 degrees celcius, indicating a potential propensity for overheating.
+In the example below, the operative temperature of the Open Office zone is 673h per year above 26 degrees celcius, indicating a propensity of the space for overheating.

 .. figure:: images/thermalModel4.png
    :width: 900px